 The big challenge will be realigning business and revenue models to support a raft of new services without losing focus on streamlining processes to cope with the anticipated growth in workloads.

-Let’s take a look at the top telco trends predicted to shape the sector in 2019:
+Let’s take a look at the top telco trends predicted to shape the sector:

 1.)
 Accelerating cloud adoption

 Telecommunication companies are leveraging the scale and agility of cloud to virtualize networks, rapidly introduce innovation, and embrace IoT opportunities.
 That includes investing in cloud platforms to deliver new digital services—including OTT content, SaaS applications, and cloud-based unified communication services.

 Moving ahead, expect to see cloud become increasingly embedded in business processes as telecommunication companies strive to manage and automate their omnichannel interactions with customers and mine big data to tap into additional revenue opportunities.